Narrator profile: Carla Wentink

-As a Pollinator at Eden, Carla uses her many talents to tell visitors about the relationship between people and plants in unusual and exciting ways.
+As a Narrator at Eden, Carla uses her many talents to tell visitors about the relationship between people and plants in unusual and exciting ways.
+She started working at Eden in 2002.

 She does this through: